FiQCI/fiqci.github.io/_posts/2024-08-23-Lumi_web_introduction.md

 # Using LUMI web interface

-After gaining access to your LUMI project, here is how to submit a quantum circuit to the Helmi QPU.
-This guide introduces two main methods for submitting jobs:
+Once you have access to your LUMI project, you can begin submitting quantum circuits to the Helmi QPU.
+This guide covers two primary methods for job submission using the LUMI web interface:

 1. **Interactive Session using Jupyter Notebook**: This method allows you to develop and test your quantum circuits interactively, providing a flexible and user-friendly environment for iterative experimentation.